Marincello: The green light

 In November 1965 the County of Marin officially approved Frouge's plan and Marincello got the green light for development.
 Large gates were immediately built at the base of Tennessee Valley that boldly marked the entrance for the to-be-built city.
 Bulldozers carved a large, five-lane boulevard up the mountain that was to be one of Marincello's main streets in and out of the community.
-These were all signs that the building of the metropolis was now well on its way, and no one could stop it now.

 Legal debate

 Even before Marin Supervisors approved the Marincello plan in November 1965, legal red tape started to slowly encompass the project.
 In June 1965, Frouge was sued for misappropriation and false representation of a proposed street entrance to Marincello that trespassed upon private property of existing homeowners.
 This entrance was off Wolfback Ridge Road (from the Spencer Avenue exit), and was very important to the value of the city since it allowed easy access to US-101 and the Golden Gate Bridge from Marincello.
 Obviously, this small residential street that served fewer than ten houses would be deluged with commuter traffic.
 A preliminary injunction was issued in favor of the homeowners.

 By 1966, the budget for Marincello started to balloon from its original 20 year/$250 million pricetag.
 The executives of Gulf Oil started to doubt Thomas Frouge and the Gulf Oil Land Development Division, which was funding the project.
 Infighting within the company ensued, as well as a legal fallout between Frouge and Gulf Oil.
 In 1967, construction on the site came to a standstill.

 This allowed Douglas Ferguson, Bob Praetzel, and Marty Rosen (three lawyers who were already actively following the development and enraged by the legal shortcuts taken by Frouge and his associates to accelerate the construction) to step in and file the most threatening lawsuit to face Marincello.

 Representing the City of Sausalito, they filed a lawsuit against Marin County, Frouge, and Gulf Oil, stating that Marincello was improperly zoned back in 1964 and allowed the public only six days to review the zoning instead the legal ten days.
 This would normally be an insignificant technicality for such a huge project.
 However, the lawsuit led to discovery of many additional inaccuracies in the Zoning Outlines (including a hastily laid-out plan for an industrial zone within the community) that the County of Marin had approved in 1965.

 By 1970, Frouge and Gulf Oil made amends (although Thomas Frouge himself had died at the age of 54 in early January 1969) and were finally about to get their overdue project back on track.
 However, that same year they were dealt a crushing blow.
 The court ruled that the entire project was improperly zoned and they would have to throw out their plans and submit brand new ones from scratch.
 Finally, the day after the court's ruling, the Board of Supervisors of Marin announced that they would no longer support the project.